-The FY 2025 budget we have proposed is \$711 million.
-This includes approximately \$138 million in one-time funding sources for specific purposes that will not be available for use in future years.
-When these one-time sources are subtracted, our proposed budget is \$573 million, or 3.7 percent less than our approved FY 2024 budget.
+With this understanding, the FY 2025 budget we have proposed is \$715 million.
+This includes approximately \$128 million in one-time funding sources for specific purposes that will not be available for use in future years.
+When these one-time sources are subtracted, our proposed budget is \$587 million, or 1.3 percent less than our approved FY 2024 budget.
 This reflects the cost-containment measures we have implemented and our conservative approach to the budget.

 Our proposed budget will enable us to continue to assist approximately 17,000 households with low income to pay their rent.
+This depends on the U.S. Department of Housing and Urban Development's (HUD) determination of our funding, which we have not received yet.
 In the competitive, high-cost rental housing market in the City of San Diego, our housing assistance payments continue to rise.
-The average monthly housing assistance payment in our rental assistance programs is 49 percent higher today than it was in Fiscal Year 2020 we have received from HUD to date this fiscal year payments is less than our housing assistance payment expenditures, fiscal challenges.
+The average monthly housing assistance payment in our rental assistance programs is 49 percent higher today than it was in Fiscal Year 2020.
+Additionally, the amount we have received from HUD this fiscal year for housing assistance payments is less than our housing assistance payment expenditures, which contributes to our fiscal challenges.